LazyT/obpm/README.md

 Thanks for this great software!

-Have a nice day and always a healthy blood pressure...
+Have a nice day and always a healthy blood pressure... :smirk: